nicolevanderhoeven/xios-guide-to-monsters/README.md

 Modify `/scripts/create-md.py` to change the `dir` variable with the filepath you'd like the files to be created under.

+`cd` into the `/scripts` directory.

 Run `python3 create-md.py`.
 All monsters in `monsters.csv` should now have a `.md` file with their parameters filled out.

 ## Sources

-The goal is to have everything from the core books and all of the most popular third-party content.
+The goal is to have everything from the most popular third-party content.
+I recently removed all WotC content due to their recent actions regarding the OGL.
 Here's what's included now.

-### Sourcebooks included
+### Third-Party Sourcebooks included

-#### Official

-- Basic Rules
-- Monster Manual
-- Hoard of the Dragon Queen, plus supplement
-- Player's Handbook
-- Curse of Strahd
-- Explorer's Guide to Wildemount
-- Guildmasters' Guide to Ravnica
-- Princes of the Apocalypse , plus supplement
-- Out of the Abyss
-- Rise of Tiamat
-- Storm King's Thunder
-- Tales from the Yawning Portal
-- Volo's Guide to Monsters
-- Wayfinder's Guide to Eberron

-#### Third-party

 - Kobold Press
   - [Creature Codex for 5th Edition](https://koboldpress.com/kpstore/product/creature-codex-for-5th-edition-dnd/)